tppham/android-secure-s3-sync/src/com/isecpartners/samplesync/model/README.txt

-This directory has a model for contacts.
+This directory has a model for sets of contacts and an algorithm for synching changes between sets.

-XXX the intent is to abstract a way to get, put and update content data from the contacts contact provider, and to abstract getting and putting the data into blobs that are stored remotely.
-XXX we might abstract the merging process here, too?
+A contact set is a list of contacts with their associated data, and a way to load and update them.